tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 + Insights
 	+ Model selection is non-trivial
 	+ We need to use **testing error** as performance indicator to guide model selection for the generalization capability.

+## So how do we select K
+- Increase K
+	- Make KNN classi